Washington State vs. Washington NCAA Football Odds, Plays and Insights | November 26, 2021

 Washington State Stats and Trends

-- Washington State is 4-3 against the spread and 5-2 overall this season when the team puts up more than 21.1 points.
+- The Cougars have covered the spread twice this season when favored by 1 point or more (in four chances).

-- When Washington State amasses more than 325.9 yards, the team is 6-3 against the spread and 6-3 overall.
+- When Washington State scores more than 21.1 points, it is 4-3 against the spread and 5-2 overall.

-- This year, the Cougars have turned the ball over 16 times, while the Huskies have forced 16.
+- In games that Washington State amasses over 325.9 yards, the team is 6-3 against the spread and 6-3 overall.

 - Find the latest spread and moneyline odds for Washington State at SISportsbook.